jtewolde/jtewolde/README.md

 ###

-<p align="left">🚀 I've built/contributed to projects like Roadrunner Resource Hub, Timelycuts, and an NBA Statistics Web App!<br>📚 I'm currently learning new technologies like Angular and Next.js!<br>📫React out to me at jotewolde20@gmail.com!<br>🛜Check out and connect with me on LinkedIn!</p>
+<p align="left">🚀 I've built/contributed to projects like CheckPoint, Roadrunner Resource Hub, Timelycuts, and an NBA Statistics Web App!<br>📚 I'm currently learning new technologies like Angular and Next.js!<br>📫React out to me at jotewolde20@gmail.com!<br>🛜Check out and connect with me on LinkedIn!</p>

 ###